pjs90317/Hwk-5/Hwk5Draftb.md

 The regressor coefficients from the initial regression all appear to be statistically significant, the only exception being the intercept coefficient.
-What is curious is that holding a Bachelor’s degree has a *negative* correlation with wages within the subset, as does \(Age^2\).
+What is curious is that holding a Bachelor’s degree has a *negative* correlation with wages within the subset.
 However, for our observations this makes sense; we limited our observations to people who hold Bachelor’s or Advanced degrees.
-From an outsider’s perspective of the industry, those whole hold advanced degrees or extra certifications within the medical field would be those who have specialized in particular fields, commanding higher wages for their specialized knowledge.
+From an outsider’s perspective of the industry, those who hold advanced degrees or extra certifications within the medical field would be those who have specialized in particular fields, commanding higher wages for their specialized knowledge.
 A Bachelor’s degree is closer to an entry level requirement in the field, so the comparative wages are significantly lower.

 From this regression, we created our prediction model using 50% of the 2626 observations in our subset in order to give the model a sizable